DUFFMAN0110/Go_Concurrency_Project/README.md

 ###

 - add to where the client can see that they are typing -> basically adding a \[You\]
-- add to where there is a /help command and when someone joins the server, it shows all the important commands
 - add to where it logs chat history, that way when someone joins a chat, they can see the previous conversations